 Although there aren't many international banks operating in Bulgaria, local banks are run efficiently and with a focus on customer service.
 Reliable Bulgarian banks include Raiffeisen, UniCredit Bulbank, DSK and Postbank.
-Banks are typically open from Monday to Friday between 9am and 4pm.
-All five of these banks offer mobile and online banking services.
+Banks are typically open from Monday to Friday between 9am and 5pm.
+All four of these banks offer mobile and online banking services.

 Opening a bank account

 Both residents and non-residents of Bulgaria can open a bank account.
 As most documents aren’t available in English, completing the paperwork required to open a bank account can be challenging.
 Expats looking for assistance with banking and tax matters in Bulgaria can consider hiring a local accountant or financial advisor proficient in English, or they can use professional expat-focused services like those offered by specialised relocation agencies.

 Expats opening a bank account in Bulgaria will need their passport or national ID card, an address to send correspondence to and a minimum deposit amount.
 Banks may also require proof of income, a letter of employment and a copy of a lease agreement, and they may perform a background or credit check.
 Bank cards can be collected or delivered to the specified address, typically within one week of opening an account.

 ATMs and credit cards

-ATMs are common in Bulgarian cities.
-However, they may be limited in rural areas and villages.
+ATMs are common in Bulgarian cities, but they may be limited in rural areas and villages.
 Expats can use any ATM, irrespective of which bank they belong to, but withdrawal fees will be higher from other banks’ ATMs.

 Visa and MasterCard are widely accepted in Bulgarian cities, but this is not the case in smaller villages, in which cash payments are the norm.
-Currency can be exchanged at banks and bureau de change services are widely available in cities.
+Currency can be exchanged at banks and bureaux de change are widely available in cities.